Alizain7866/MadadGaar--Customer-Service-Chatbot-with-PDF-Ingestion/README.md

    - Models needed are nomic-embed-text and Mistral.
 5. **PDFS**:
    - We have curated our own pdfs to test the performance of the Chatbot.
+6. Evalutions:
+   - You can find the code for evaluations in `evalutions.py`.

 ## Usage
 - Upload a PDF via the Streamlit interface.